przelewy24/p24-mobile-lib-doc/README.md

 ### 1.3 Transaction verification

-fter the payment is made, the library finishes operation and returns to the application.
+After the payment is made, the library finishes operation and returns to the application.
 It does not wait for the transaction to be posted in Przelewy24.
-The library yields the  `paymentFinished`, or `paymentError`status if anything has gone wrong.
-At the time the payment is posted, Przelewy24 sends an asynchronic transaction notification to the address `p24_url_status` provided by the partner during the configuration process.
-Upon reception of the notification, the partner’s server must send a transaction verification request to Przelewy24.
+The library yields the  `paymentFinished`, or `paymentError` status if anything has gone wrong.
+At the time the payment is posted, Przelewy24 sends an asynchronous notification to the address `p24_url_status` provided by the partner during the configuration process.
+Upon receive of the notification, the partner’s server must send a transaction verification request to Przelewy24.
 At that time, the merchant’s server possesses information that the payment has been posted.
-Then, the application should inquire its server about the transaction status.
+Then, the application should call its server to check the transaction status.

-The `p24_url_status` parameter must be set in the transaction panel (in order to do so, send the address of the script to  [serwis@przelewy24.pl](serwis@przelewy24.pl) rom the e-mail address provided during account registration) or in the library:
+The `p24_url_status` parameter must be set in the transaction panel (in order to do so, send the address of the script to  [serwis@przelewy24.pl](serwis@przelewy24.pl) from the e-mail address provided during account registration) or in the library:
 `paymentParams.setUrlStatus("http://XXXXXX")`
 The library setting has got higher priority than the transaction panel setting.